 Numerous behaviors that support sustainability are susceptible to the most human of traits: forgetting.
-People have to remember to turn off lights, check the air pressure in car tires, turn off the engine when waiting to pick someone up, turn down the thermostat, select items that have recycled-content, etc. Fortunately, prompts can be very effective in reminding us to perform these activities (see Chapter 4).
+People have to remember to turn off lights, check the air pressure in car tires, turn off the engine when waiting to pick someone up, turn down the thermostat, select items that have recycled-content, etc. Fortunately, prompts can be very effective in reminding us to perform these activities (see Chapter 4 of the online guide at www.cbsm.com).
 Prompts are visual or auditory aids which remind us to carry out an activity that we might otherwise forget.
 In using prompts you will want to ensure that you follow these guidelines: